Looking for a permaculture design course? There are plenty to choose from—here’s how to find the right permaculture course to meet your needs.

 Kick your Learning into High Gear

 After my PDC, I went on to practice permaculture in my own front yard, and at my community garden before I began teaching and consulting.
 It is only through project-based experience that I have the confidence to write the words on this page.
-You can read all the books in the world, but in-person courses and project-based experiments will be what give you the confidence to design appropriately and learn from the results.
+You can read all the books in the world, but official courses—whether in-person or online—and project-based experiments will be what give you the confidence to design appropriately and learn from the results.

 When searching for the right permaculture design course, be clear about what your goals are, and whether a particular course/instructor will meet your needs.
 Independent study will get you started, but in-person classes and project-based learning will help you soar.